OneBobone/SyncServer/README.md

 **Comments:**
 - Other sources besides Spotify, Apple Music, and SoundCloud can also be supported.

-For any questions, post me at: https://www.avsforum.com
+For any questions, post me personally at: https://www.avsforum.com